Nogales, Arizona: Economy

-Scenic attractions
+Arts and culture

 The county of Santa Cruz and the city of Nogales have 200 properties listed in the National Register of Historic Sites, including Tumacacori National Monument first visited by Father Eusebio Kino in 1691 and Tubac Presidio, established by the Spanish in 1752 on an Indian village site.
 Others include the Old Tubac Schoolhouse, Old Nogales City Hall, Santa Cruz County Courthouse, and Patagonia Railroad Depot.
 The Patagonia-Sonoita Creek Sanctuary, 19 miles east, attracts worldwide visitors to see its diverse bird life.
 It is also host to ghost towns and mining camps, curio shops, first-class restaurants and night clubs.

 The Santa Cruz County Historical Courthouse on Morley Street/Court Street has the statue of Lady Justice on top of the building.
 The Nogales version of Lady Justice is not wearing a blindfold.

 Interesting architecture and historical homes along Crawford and Court Streets provide a glimpse of border life at its peak during that time period.
 A day trip to old Nogales, Sonora reveals many of the same architectural uniqueness.

 Several state parks and recreation areas are located close to Nogales, including Patagonia State Park, Peña Blanca Lake, Parker Canyon Lake, and Coronado National Forest.
 The Wine Country of Sonoita-Elgin is also located 20 miles east of Nogales.